 Please contact firstname.lastname@example.org for more information and/or to schedule NS3 programs for your group!

 Bring NS3 to your classroom!
 NS3’s mobile science van can bring hands-on programs with specific curriculum links!
 Programs can be adapted to work with PLO’s across different grade levels.

 All programs run for 60 minutes.
-Cost: $190/class up to 22 students with $5/student over 22 students.
-Terrariums have an additional fee of $40/class.
+Please inquire by email for pricing and available dates.
 Discounts available for bookings of 5 or 10 programs at the same school within in a school year.